appbead/webkit-wiki/Interesting-things-you-can-implement-in-QtWebKit.md

 **UPD** https://github.com/daewoong-jang/webkit-android - up-to-date Android port of WebKit with WK2 upport

+**UPD2** User `yokto` in IRC reported that they have (at least partially working port).
+No patches were shared yet though.
+Also, there is https://github.com/SoftwareMansion/jsc-android-buildscripts which allows to build JSC.
+Integrating their patches should do most of work needed to get QtWebKit up and running.

 Legacy QtWebKit was known to compile for Android (though port was never supported officially).
 See patches
 * https://codereview.qt-project.org/#/c/68640/
 * https://codereview.qt-project.org/#/c/71548/